Standing from left to right: P O Gadbois, W R Wallace, J K Cronyn, C V Bessette (American). Seated from left to right: C McNicoll, A Y Wilks.

 - Marcel Camille Dubuc of 58 Sherbrook Street West, Montreal, born on 03/03/1894.
 US Certificate No. 377.
 Posted to RNAS Killingholme, served on HMS Engadine and HMS Campania, ultimately an instructor at RNAS East Fortune.

 - Charles McNicoll of Westmount, Montreal, born on 27/01/1896.
 US Certificate No. 398.
 Awarded the Distinguished Service Cross on 22/06/1917 for convoy protection and combatting submarines when at RNAS Dundee.
 Served on HMS Pegasus.
-Posted to RNAS Isle of Grain, RNAS Felixstowe and again to RNAS Calshot this time in No. 210 Training Depot Station.
+Posted to RNAS Isle of Grain for experimental flying duties, RNAS Felixstowe and again to RNAS Calshot this time in No. 210 Training Depot Station.

 - John ‘Jack’ Richard Bibby of 530 Dover Court Road, Toronto, born on 06/04/1891 at Troutbeck, near Windermere.
 US Certificate No. 403.
 Posted to RNAS Gibraltar.
 Killed in a flying accident at Malta on 11/06/1917.